casco/PGTMethod/README.md

 # Thinklets for divergence - with seeds
 ## LeafHopper
+1. Start with a list of topics to be discussed.
+2. Participants can see al topics and choose those they want to contribute to.
+3. Depending on the size of the group, each topic can work as in OnePage or FreeBrainstorming

 ## DealersChoice
+1. Start with a list of topics to be discussed.
+2. The facilitator assigns participants to topics.
+3. Depending on the size of the group, each topic can work as in OnePage or FreeBrainstorming

 ## Plus-Minus-Interesting
 1. Start with a list of ideas to be elaborated